efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

-**pydevmgr_elt** Does not really need `YAML`_ `configuration files`_  configuration file to run (all configuration can be written in python).
+**pydevmgr_elt** Does not really need `YAML`_ `configuration files`_  configuration file to run (all configuration can be over-written in python).
 However `YAML`_ configuration files can be used but they are not anymore 100% compatible with ESO framework configuration file in version IFW V4.
-Indead CII services to define yaml format does not work.
-However one can simply remove the CII `YAML`_ markers and it should work (the rest of the config file is iddentical).
+Indead CII services to define yaml format does not works in pydevmgr_elt.
+However one can simply remove the CII `YAML`_ markers and it should work, what the CII parameters definition propose is defined in python for pydevmgr_elt.

 .. warning::